cognominal/ouroboros/README.md

+# THIS IS A WORK IN PROGRESS.
+NOT WORKING YET.˝

-# Helper to write vscode extensions using the ouroboros extension
+## Helper to write vscode extensions using the ouroboros extension

 Ouroboros helps the user to write vscode extensions by using treeviews to navigate the source code of existing extensions.
 The involved extensions can be